CesarCaramazana/SpeechTech_DiCOVA_Challenge/README.md

-# DiCOVA Challenge
+# DiCOVA Challenge: Covid detection using acoustics

-This project was carried out with Elisa Ramírez as part of a course in Speech Technologies.
+*This project was carried out with Elisa Ramírez as part of a course in Speech Technologies.*

 ![Dicova](https://github.com/CesarCaramazana/SpeechTech_DiCOVA_Challenge/blob/main/Figures/DiCOVA.PNG)